Image Matching Filtering and Refinement by Planes and Beyond: Related work

-The first effective deep matching filter module was achieved with the introduction of the context normalization~\cite{learning_correspondences}, which is the normalization by mean and standard deviation, that guarantees to preserve permutation equivalence.
-The Attentive Context Network (ACNe)~\cite{acne} further includes local and global attention to exclude outliers from context normalization, while the Order-Aware Network (OANet)~\cite{oanet} adds additional layers to learn how to cluster unordered sets of correspondences to incorporate the data context and the spatial correlation.
-The Consensus Learning Network (CLNet)~\cite{clnet} prunes matches by filtering data according a local-to-global dynamic neighborhood consensus graphs in consecutive rounds.
-The Neighbor Consistency Mining Network (NCMNet)~\cite{ncmnet} improves CLNet architecture by considering different neighborhoods in the feature space, the keypoint coordinate space, and a further global space that considers both previous ones altogether with cross-attention.
-More recently, the Multiple Sparse Semantics Dynamic Graph Network (MS$^2$DG-Net)~\cite{ms2dgnet} designs the filtering in terms of a neighborhood graph through transformers~\cite{transformer} to capture semantics similar structures in the local topology among correspondences.
-Unlike previous deep approaches, ConvMatch\cite{convmatch} builds a smooth motion field by making use of Convolutional Neural Network (CNN) layers to verify the consistency of the matches.
-DeMatch~\cite{dematch} refines ConvMatch motion field estimation for a better accommodation of scene disparities by decomposing the rough motion field into several sub-fields.
-Finally, notice that deep differentiable RANSAC modules have been investigated as well~\cite{ngransac,generalizedransac}.
+The first effective deep matching filter module was achieved with the introduction of the context normalization~(\cite{learning_correspondences}) that guarantees to preserve permutation equivalence.
+The Attentive Context Network (ACNe,~\cite{acne}) further includes local and global attention and the Order-Aware Network (OANet, ~\cite{oanet}) adds additional layers to learn how to cluster unordered sets of correspondences.
+The Consensus Learning Network (CLNet,~\cite{clnet}) prunes matches by filtering data according a local-to-global dynamic neighborhood consensus graphs and the Neighbor Consistency Mining Network (NCMNet,~\cite{ncmnet}) improves the CLNet by considering different neighborhoods in both the feature space and the keypoint coordinate space.
+More recently, the Multiple Sparse Semantics Dynamic Graph Network (MS$^2$DG-Net,~\cite{ms2dgnet}) designs the filtering in terms of a neighborhood graph through transformers~(\cite{transformer}).
+Unlike previous deep approaches, ConvMatch~(\cite{convmatch}) builds a smooth motion field by making use of convolutional layers to verify the consistency of the matches.
+DeMatch~(\cite{dematch}) refines ConvMatch motion field estimation for a better accommodation of scene disparities by decomposing the rough motion field into several sub-fields.
+Deep differentiable RANSAC modules have been investigated as well~(\cite{ngransac,generalizedransac}).